shaibs3/TechTrain_module1/module_1/Network_namespace.md

     - `--mount-proc`: Mounts a new `/proc` filesystem inside the namespace.
     - `bash`: Starts a new shell inside the namespace.

-2. List the network interfaces available in the new namespace.
+2. List the network interfaces available in the network namespace.
    ```bash
    ip a
    ```
    **Question** Do you see the same network interfaces as on the host?

-#### 2. Create network connectivity between the host and the new namespace
+#### 2. Create network connectivity between the host and the network namespace
 1. **From the host shell** Create a veth pair:
    ```bash
    sudo ip link add veth-host type veth peer name veth-ns